ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/what-are-operations.dotnet.markdown

 * These operations include server management and configuration operations.
   See all available operations [below](../../client-api/operations/what-are-operations#server-list).

-* To execute a server maintenance operation request,
+* To execute a server-maintenance operation request,
   use the `Send` method on the `Maintenance.Server` property in the DocumentStore.

 __Example__: